Skip to main content

 • Parkinson’s disease

 Most experts don’t recommend that those younger than 19 years take creatine.
-Its safety in children has not been well researched.
+Its safety in children hasn’t been well-researched.

 When to get help for hair loss

 No matter the cause, unexpected hair loss can be upsetting.
 If you notice that your hair is falling out suddenly, talk with your dermatologist.
-Hair loss may be caused by an issue with your immune system or could be triggered by childbirth, illness, or high levels of stress.
+Hair loss may be caused by an issue with your immune system.
+Or it could be triggered by childbirth, illness, or high levels of stress.

 Your dermatologist can help diagnose the cause and go over possible treatments with you to help your hair grow back.

-If you’re experiencing male pattern baldness, a common occurrence, there are many over-the-counter and prescription treatments to help prevent hair loss and help hair grow back.
+If you’re experiencing male-pattern or female-pattern baldness (alopecia), know that you aren’t alone.
+There are many over-the-counter (OTC) and prescription treatments to help prevent hair loss and help hair grow back.

 Frequently asked questions